-CPRD funded Dudley S. Childress, PhD, to travel to Yugoslavia to meet rehabilitation engineering investigators.
+Committee on Prosthetics Research and Development (CPRD) funded Dudley S. Childress, PhD, to travel to Yugoslavia to meet rehabilitation engineering investigators.

 Dudley S. Childress, PhD, became a Charter Member of the Biomedical Engineering Society (founded in 1968).
-(See Tech Anthology II)
+(See Tech Anthology II.)

 Charles Fryer, MA, became Director of the P&O education program at NUPOC.
 He served in this capacity from 1968 to 1988.